waitingcheung/ARTrailer/README.md

 1. Run `pod install` and open `ARTrailer.xcworkspace`.
 2. This app uses the [YouTube Data API](https://developers.google.com/youtube/v3/getting-started) to search for movie trailers.
 Add the API key to [Keys.plist](ARTrailer/Resources/Keys.plist).

-Note: You need [quota](https://developers.google.com/youtube/v3/getting-started#quota) for the YouTube Data API to send a query request.
-To test it without quota, you may hard code the video id in the YouTube url.

 ```xml
 <plist version="1.0">
 <dict>